gschup/ggrs/TUTORIAL.md

 # How to use GGRS

-Include GGRS into your dependencies in your `Cargo.toml` file.

 ```toml
 [dependencies]
 ggrs = "0.3"
 ```

-GGRS mainly operates through one of three Sessions; each providing different functionalities:
+GGRS mainly operates through one of three sessions; each providing different functionalities:

 - `P2PSession`: Communicate with other remote sessions; send and receive inputs to synchronize your game between clients.
 All Clients participating in the game create their own session and connect to each other in a peer-to-peer fashion.
 - `P2PSpectatorSession`: Connects to another `P2PSession` in order to receive confirmed game inputs without contributing to the game input itself.
 If you want clients to spectate games, this is the session to use.